 Our agency is committed to making Fisher College a safe place to live, work, and study.
-However, we recognize that we can accomplish our mission only with the support, engagement and trust of the entire college community and by partnering with them to provide a safe and secure learning environment.

-While our Police Department, faculty and staff work very hard to ensure the campus community's safety, the primary responsibility for overall safety and security on campus rests with you and everyone else in our community.
+However, we recognize that we can only accomplish our mission with the support, engagement and trust of the entire college community and by partnering with them to provide a safe and secure learning environment.
+While our Police Department, faculty and staff work very hard to ensure the campus community's safety, the primary responsibility for overall safety and security on campus rests with you and everyone else in our college community.
 No police department or agency alone can keep us all safe unless everyone exercises reasonable care, caution and awareness of their surroundings.
-We strive to engage our community through education, information sharing and training programs, as our strongest ally in deterring and preventing crime.
+We strive to engage our community, through education, information sharing and training programs, as our strongest ally in deterring and preventing crime.
 The information in this document is provided to help enhance campus safety at Fisher College.
 I encourage everyone to read this report and to know and use all safety precaution information and services that are available.

 With your help and prompt reporting of any suspicious activity, we can make a big difference in reducing crime and increasing safety on our campus.
 Our department is staffed 24 hours per day, seven days a week and has daily interaction and contact with our students, faculty and staff.
-When you see an officer on patrol, please don't hesitate to let them know if you have any public safety concerns.
+When you see an officer on patrol, please don't hesitate to let them know if you have any public safety concerns or need assistance as we are here to serve our college community.
 We are one of your many partners here at Fisher College to keep you and our campus safe.

-For business purposes our department can be reached at 617-263-8880 by landline or cellular phone.
+For business purposes our department can be reached at 617-236-8880 by landline or cellular phone.
 In the event of an emergency please dial extension 8888 or 617-236-8888.